koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

 OK, the test is passed!

 ## Create a file into a directory

-Let's move on to the next test.
-The next test is "should be able to create a file into a directory".

 `commitMount` is called from `child` to `parent`.
 So when `commitMount` for a file is called, the parent directory hasn't been created yet.